chisel/argumental/README.md

 ### action(___handler___)

 Defines an action for the current command.
-  - **handler**: An action handler function which takes one object as its parameter with the following properties:
+  - **handler**: An action handler function which takes the following parameters:
     - **args**: A key-value pair object containing the passed-in arguments (uses camel-cased argument names as keys).
     - **opts**: A key-value pair object containing the passed-in options (uses the shorthand and camel-cased option names as keys).
     If option definition didn't contain an argument, values would be booleans instead.